paulscherrerinstitute/fast-feedback-indexer/README.md

 *Issues*:

 * The refinement algorithms misbehave with electron diffraction data
-* Implemented in CUDA, so only Nvidia GPUs are supported currently.
+* Implemented in CUDA, so only Nvidia GPUs are supported currently
+* Unoptimized code from *debug* builds doesn't fit onto the GPU properly

 ### Alternative Implementations